Valantir007/AjaxEngineBundle/README.md

 #AjaxEngineBundle
-Bundle supports jQuery 1.11.2 and uses modernizr in version 2.8.3.
+Bundle uses jQuery 1.11.2 and modernizr in version 2.8.3.

 Tested on :
  - Chrome 43,